SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 At a minimum, you must be able to open a terminal and run `git --version` without seeing any errors.
 You must also be able to edit plain text files.

 Text Editors
 ----

 The workshop will require you to have access to a _plain text editor_.
 Some common text editors include Notepad, Eclipse, Atom, Vim and Emacs.
 Some text editors are easier to use than others, and some offer more features.

 Notepad is easy to use but has minimal features.
-Vim and Emacs are hard for beginners to use, but they become more and more powerful with experience.

-For this workshop, we recommend [Atom](https://atom.io).

-Atom is a free, open source and cross platform text editor.
-It looks very pretty, it is very customisable with a lot of features and plugins available, it is easy to install, and it will work on everyone's laptop.
-You will be able to keep using it after the workshop is over, forever, without paying anything.

-If you already have some other preferred text editor, you may choose to use that in the workshop.
-However, if you run into problems, it is possible that no one will know how to help you.
-Furthermore, you might take workshop time away from the intended material, which is not fair on other attendees.

-So, only use an alternative text editor if you feel confident that you can solve any problems that could arise.

-**Note:** Do _not_ use a product such as Microsoft Word.
-A word processor is not the same as a text editor.
-The distinction will be explored in more detail in the workshop itself.

 Installing Git
 ----

 Although Git is cross platform, each operating system offers different installation methods.
 We are still evaluating which methods will be optimal for our workshops.

 Have a look through the available options and choose one that seems suitable to you.